 After you eat your protein and carbs, your remaining calorie budget should be spent on dietary fat.

 Good sources of dietary fat are animal fats and fruit oils.
 The fat content of the animal products you consume and butter are good sources of animal fat.
-Coconut, avocado and olive oil are good sources of fruit oil.
+Coconut, avocado, and olive oil are good sources of fruit oil.
 I urge you to avoid vegetable (seed) oils as they are heavily processed.

-A Note on Alcohol
+A Note On Alcohol

 Keep in mind that alcohol calories count.
 1 gram of alcohol contains 7 calories (which is high).
 If you are going to drink then drink moderately and try to eat fewer carbs and fat on your drinking days to compensate for the extra calories you will imbibe with alcohol.

-My Other Tips on Diet
+My Other Tips For Diet

 Many people heard from the lying mainstream media that breakfast is the most important meal of the day and force themselves to eat a solid breakfast believing that it will help them to lose fat.
 Nothing could be further from the truth though, as weight gain (or loss) is completely dependent on your overall calorie consumption.
-If you are one of those lucky people who have zero appetites during breakfast time then, by all means, skip the breakfast and save the precious calories in your daily budget for the upcoming meals of the day.
+If you are one of those lucky people who have zero appetites during breakfast time then, by all means, skip breakfast and save the precious calories in your daily budget for the upcoming meals of the day.

 In the same vein, many people also believe that eating before sleep will make them fat but this is also false.
 I can’t sleep when I’m hungry so I always go to bed when I’m more or less full but I keep maintaining a lean body with no problems whatsoever because I rarely go over my daily calorie budget.

-How to Feel Less Hungry
+How To Feel Less Hungry

 If there was a way of losing weight without feeling hungry then everybody would already be fit (which clearly is miles away from being the case).
 If you are eating fewer calories than you burn you will occasionally feel hungry.
 That being said, there are some tactics and strategies to temporarily suppress your hunger.
 In addition to eating a diet high in protein, here are my exclusive personal tips for suppressing your hunger.